DataDog/documentation/content/en/observability_pipelines/guide/ingest_aws_s3_logs_with_the_observability_pipelines_worker.md

 See [AWS S3 source documentation][7] for more options.

-With the source set up, you can add [transforms][8] to manipulate the data and add [sinks][9] to output the logs to destinations based on your use case.
+With the AWS S3 source set up, you can now add [transforms][8] to manipulate the data and [sinks][9] to output the logs to destinations based on your use case.
 See [Configurations][3] for more information on sources, transforms, and sinks.

 ## Configure the Worker to separate out batched AWS S3 log events